LRNWebComponents/ontology/resources.md

 - HTML Imports
 - HTML Templates

-## No, that's ok I use Angular / React / Vue / Ember / Backbone / Knockout / Riot / Wordpress / Drupal / Jeckyll / Rails / Laravel / concreate5 / hand crafted HTML ...(page 1 of 10,000).
+## But I use Angular / React / Vue / Ember / Backbone / Knockout / Riot / Wordpress / Drupal / Jeckyll / Rails / Laravel / concreate5 / hand crafted HTML ...(page 1 of 10,000).
 I don't need Web Components.

 This is very important, you can use web components in any of these projects, dare I say you SHOULD use web components in your projects.
 I guarentee, every one of these projects have implimented a "Date Picker".
 None of these Date Pickers are shareable between projects.
 In fact, most of them aren't sharable between different versions of the same project... dumb.